circuit-geek/circuit-geek/README.md

 ## ✨ Fun Fact

-I love astronomy and spend a fair share of my day listening to music — it helps balance the structured logic of code with a bit of cosmic wonder.
+I love astronomy and spend a fair share of my day listening to music.

 ---